-Big Bear Records, probably the longest established independent record company in the UK, have been at the forefront of Jazz, Swing and Blues since 1968.
+Big Bear Records, one of the longest established independent record companies in the UK, have been at the forefront of Jazz, Swing and Blues since 1968.

-Initially recording U.S. Bluesmen, the label’s repertoire quickly expanded first to include such significant West Midlands bands as Muscles, The Quads, Garbo’s Celluloid Heroes, The Gangsters and Mel Gaynor’s Zulu.
+Initially recording the U.S. Bluesmen, the label’s repertoire quickly expanded to include such significant West Midlands bands as Muscles, The Quads, Garbo’s Celluloid Heroes, The Gangsters and Mel Gaynor’s Zulu.

 The next wave of signings came with the dawn to the millennium with Tipitina, Dr. Teeth Big Band, Django’s Castle and The Nomy Rosenberg Trio.

-So take a browse around and find out what we’ve been doing over 40 years of Straining Up Under The Bear – and don’t stay away to long, there’s always something new in The Bear’s Lair.
+So take a browse around and find out what we’ve been doing over 40 years of Straining Up Under The Bear – and don’t stay away too long, there’s always something new in The Bear’s Lair!